 If it is not possible to place the fast photometer but only the conventional photometer at the fixed point of the goniophotometer mentioned in the direct measurement method to measure the instantaneous intensity versus time profile of the AtoN light, the conversion measurement method can be used.

-Set the AtoN light to the fixed light state, then after meeting the warm-up requirements of Section 3.3, use the conventional photometer of the goniophotometer to measure the fixed intensity of the AtoN light for three times under the measurement distance that meets the requirements of Section 3.4 and the meaurement direction described in Section 4.2.1.
+Set the AtoN light to the fixed light state, then after meeting the warm-up requirements of Section 3.3, use the conventional photometer of the goniophotometer to measure the fixed intensity of the AtoN light for three times under the measurement distance that meets the requirements of Section 3.4 and the measurement direction described in Section 4.2.1.
 Only the difference between the maximum and minimum values in the three measurements and the ratio of the last measurement is less than 1%, can this measurement method be used.
 Take the average of the three measurement as the fixed intensity Id.

 Use a fast photometer to collect the fixed illuminance Ed of the AtoN light at any position.
 Set the AtoN light to the rhythmic light state.
 After stabilization, use the fast photometer to measure the instantaneous illuminance versus time profile of the AtoN light at the same position.
 The measurement time is not less than one period of the flashing light, and the sampling frequency is not less than 500 Hz.
 If the AtoN light is modulated, the sampling frequency of the fast photometer is not less than twice of the modulated frequency.
 Use the curve of illuminance versus time to calculate the effective illuminance value as described in IALA Recommendation R0204.
 Calculate the luminous intensity versus time profile of the AtoN light by the formula: